mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ---

 ## [Observability Analysis](@id ACObservabilityAnalysisTutorials)
 The state estimation algorithm aims to estimate the values of the state variables based on the measurement model described as a system of equations.
 Prior to applying the state estimation algorithm, the observability analysis determines the existence and uniqueness of the solution for the underlying system of equations.
-In cases where a unique solution is not guaranteed, the observability analysis identifies observable islands and prescribes an additional set of equations (pseudo-measurements) to achieve a unique solution [[7]](@ref ACSEReferenceTutorials).
+In cases where a unique solution is not guaranteed, the observability analysis identifies observable islands and prescribes an additional set of equations (pseudo-measurements) to achieve a unique solution [cosovic2021observability](@cite).

 ---

 ##### Identification of Observable Islands
-JuliaGrid employs standard observability analysis performed on the linear decoupled measurement model [[2, Ch.
-7]](@ref ACSEReferenceTutorials).
+JuliaGrid employs standard observability analysis performed on the linear decoupled measurement model [monticellibook; Ch.
+7](@cite).
 Active power measurements from wattmeters are utilized to estimate bus voltage angles, while reactive power measurements from varmeters are used to estimate bus voltage magnitudes.
 This necessitates that measurements of active and reactive power come in pairs.

 Let us illustrate this concept with the following example, where measurements form an unobservable system:
 ```@example ACObservability